amplelabs/chamlersBot-addResources/README.md

-# feedbackApiServer
+# AddResourceApiServer
-API server for collecting feedbacks
+API server for adding resources

-A basic rest-api server for collecting feedback from ChalmersBot user feedback, using Severless on AWS.
+A basic rest-api server for add resources within ChalmersBot user interface, using Severless on AWS.